lantonov/asmFish/ReadMe.txt

 Besides the three cpu capabilities, this project now comes in two flavours
   - asmFish: trim off the cruft in official stockfish and make a lean and mean chess engine
-  - pedantFish: match bench signature of official stockfish to catch search/eval bugs more easily More flavors are planned for the future, including mateFish and hybridFish.
+  - pedantFish: match bench signature of official stockfish to catch search/eval bugs more easily More flavors are planned for the future, including mateFish and hybridFish (provided Mohammed takes up the project again).

 If you observe a crash/misbehaviour in asmFish, please raise an issue here and give me the following information:
   - name of the executable that crashed/misbehaved
   - exception code and exception offset in the case of a crash
   - a log of the commands that were sent to asmFish by your gui before the crash Simply stating that asmFish crashed in your gui is useless information by itself. asmFish is known to have problems in the fritz15 gui, while it plays much better in the fritz11 gui.
 Any help with this issue would be appreciated.

 ******** FAQ ********